levoxtrip/PKB/docs/topics/be.md

 ## Non-Attachment
 Everytime you get scared of losing something try to move towards non-attachment.
+## Now
+Buddhist monk once told me: “All I have learned in the twenty years that I have been a monk I can sum up in one sentence: All that arises passes away.
+This I know

+Narrow your life down to this moment.
+Do you have a problem now?

+### Reflection
+- Are you always focused on becoming, achieving, and attaining, or alternatively chasing some new thrill or pleasure?

 ## Patience
 Good things need their time.
 Trust the process.
 Have pacience.